 The steps followed in selection of sites in districts include analysis of climate constraints of village based on long term data assessment of natural resources, identification of major faming situations, constraints of crop production, climate vulnerabilities, yield gaps and opportunities for climate change adaptations based on the detailed analysis, action plan to demonstrate appropriate intercropping systems to meet climate vulnerability (drought) was prepared on participatory mode with the help of scientists and farmers.
 The demonstrations were implemented during Kharif 2021-22, 2022-23 and 2023-24.

 The farmers in the selected villages of Warkhed and Kajleshwar were stratified based on size of holding into marginal (>1ha), small (1-2 ha), medium (2-4 ha) and large farmers (>4 ha).
-The farmers were also stratified on the basis of soil type viz; shallow, medium and deep in Soybean+Pigeon pea intercropping demonstrations whereas medium and deep in Cotton+Green gram intercropping.
-The training programs on production skills of different crops/intercropping system were imparted to the participants before conducting the demonstrations.
+The farmers were also stratified on the basis of soil types such as ; shallow, medium and deep in Soybean+Pigeon pea intercropping demonstrations whereas medium and deep in Cotton+Green gram intercropping.
+The training programs on production skills of different intercropping systems were imparted to the participants before conducting the demonstrations.
 The demonstrations on the improved intercropping systems along with the sole crops were conducted in 0.40 ha area on each farmers site in selected adopted villages (Table 1).

 After the harvesting of intercrops, the yield of intercrops were recorded and residues of intercrops i.e. green gram and soybean are mulched in cotton and pigeon pea crops.
-The grain equivalent yield were worked out and economic analysis of inputs and output relationship was analysed to quantify the benefits of interventions for last three years.
+The grain equivalent yield were worked out and economic analysis of inputs and output relationship was analyzed to quantify the benefits of interventions for last three years.
 Equivalent yield for each intercropping system was calculated based on the yield of individual crops in each intervention and their market prices prevailing at the time of experimentation for comparison of intercropping system with sole crop.

 Soybean yield equivalent for soybean + pigeon pea intercropping was calculated as described by following formula (Prasad and Srivastava 1991):